 - Baylor College of Medicine (1997)

-- Baylor College of Medicine (1998), Transitional Year
+- Baylor College of medicine/the Methodist Hospital (1998), Transitional Year

-- University of California at San Francisco (2001), Neurology
+- University of California at San Francisco (2001), Child Neurology

 - Alzheimer's Disease: Translational Research for Prevention and Treatment